 - 3.1.
-Applicants to the Synodical Diaconate must be of sound moral character and mature faith.
+Those in the Synodical Diaconate must be of sound moral character and mature faith.
 They will have demonstrated faithfulness in worship and service, and have shown an eagerness for further spiritual formation. - 3.2.
-Applicants to the Synodical Diaconate must be active members of a congregation of the Metropolitan New York Synod, accept and adhere to the Confession of Faith of the Evangelical Lutheran Church in America (ELCA Constitution, Chapter 2 See Appendix 1), and are to have been involved in parish life and leadership.
-Ideally, applicants to the Synodical Diaconate will have stability in their employment record and the support of family and partner (where applicable). - 3.3.
-In addition, they will have completed a program of special ministry training and theological formation, such as Growing in Faith (formally known as Diakonia).
-The two-year program offered by Growing in Faith (will be used as a standard for determining the theological preparedness of applicants.
-Other forms of theological and ministerial preparation will be evaluated during the application process, and additional preparation will be recommended as needed.
+Applicants to the Synodal Diaconate must be active members of a congregation of the Metropolitan New York Synod, accept and adhere to the Confession of Faith of the Evangelical Lutheran Church in America (ELCA Constitution, Chapter 2), and are to have been involved in parish life and leadership.
+Ideally, applicants to the Synodical Diaconate will have stability in their employment record and the support of family and partner (where applicable).